fiveagency/ios-swift-guide/Code Style/README.md

 # FIVE iOS Swift Code Style

 This is an official code style guide for FIVE iOS Swift projects.
+[Ray Wanderlich Swift Style Guide](https://github.com/raywenderlich/swift-style-guide) was used as base, additional rules were added where necessary and existing ones were modified where needed.

 ## Table of Contents
 - [FIVE iOS Swift Code Style](#five-ios-swift-code-style)